AyushiSahai/customer-support-chatbot-bedrock/README.md

 > Can I change the color of a product after ordering?

 When the requested information was not available in the FAQ, the flow directed the customer to contact support instead of inventing an answer.

 This provides a separate path for questions that are outside the available FAQ information.

 ---

 ## 6. Other Request Path

 Requests that do not belong to the supported bug-report or FAQ categories are routed to the Other Request path.

 Example:

 > I would like to discuss a sponsorship partnership.

-The flow identifies the request as outside the normal support categories and returns a response directing the customer toward appropriate support.
+The flow identifies the request as outside the supported support categories and returns a response directing the customer toward appropriate support.

-This prevents unnecessary processing for requests that cannot be handled by the FAQ or bug-report workflow.
+This prevents requests that cannot be handled by the FAQ or bug-report workflow from being processed through those paths.

 ---

 ## 7. Testing

 The project uses `flow-tests.json` to define test scenarios for the major conversation paths.

 The test scenarios include: